Dinah-Ngatia5/property-management-CLI/README.md

-_This project's main purpose has been to serve as a learning exercise for me_
+_This project's main purpose has been to serve as a learning exercise for me, i'd advice you to lower your expectations a little bit 😅_

 ## |Features:|